 17. Halloween Tree with Homemade Paper Decorations

 This crowded tree proves that sometimes more is more.
 There’s something to look at no matter where you eye lands.
-I especially like the homemade Halloween paper decorations.
+The best thing about this tree are the simple paper ornaments.
 You could make some similar ornaments for your tree with this free printable template.

 18. Black and White Halloween Tree